Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 ## Testing
 For testing information please use the following link [TESTING.md](/TESTING.md)

+## Additional Notes
+I did briefly consider splitting both my JS and CSS files into smaller separate files as I thought they may be quite large, however I decided to leave them as is due to the game only having one page and also that more files would also add further server request.

 ## Deployment
 The live project was deployed using GitHub Pages, this was done using the procedure below: